favoyang/kamal-images/caddy-cloudflare-geoip-ratelimit/README.md

 - **Rate Limit**: to control request rates and prevent abuse | [mholt/caddy-ratelimit](https://github.com/mholt/caddy-ratelimit)

 ## Usage

-Since this image is built off the official Caddy Docker image, the same [volumes](https://docs.docker.com/storage/volumes/) and/or [bind mounts](https://docs.docker.com/storage/bind-mounts/), ports mapping, etc. can be used with this container.
-Additional [environment variables](https://caddyserver.com/docs/caddyfile/concepts#environment-variables) may be needed for the added modules.

 Docker builds are available at GitHub Container Registry: